 Wow, twenty-four years, how much has happened since my father stepped into eternity!

-Here I am, just three and a half months before I turn 57 years old.
-Holy crap, when I was younger I thought to be this old was – well – really old.
-I’m not sure whether that’s true or not, I’m realizing that life has a tendency to blur the lines.
-I often tell people, “if I ever act my age, please shoot me.”
-I’m not sure if I when I stop learning I will die, or if the fact that I am dead will stop me from learning.
-The truth of the matter is, this year I’ll be older than my mom was when she stepped into eternity; and I’ll be just shy of thirteen years younger than my dad stepped into eternity.
-We really don’t know when our time on earth will end.
+Here I am, just three and a half months before I turn 62.
+Holy crap, when I was younger, I thought being this old was – well – really old.
+I’m unsure whether that’s true; I realize that life tends to blur the lines.
+I often tell people, “If I ever act my age, please shoot me.”
+I’m not sure if when I stop learning, I will die or if the fact that I am dead will stop me from learning.
+The truth of the matter is, this year, I’ll be six years older than my mom was when she stepped into eternity, and I’ll be less than ten years younger than my dad when he stepped into eternity.
+We really don’t know when our time on Earth will end.

 Did we have disagreements?
-Absolutely, in fact, there were times when the ten-foot-tall, bullet-proof kid was really perplexed how his dad was smart enough to still be alive – after all, he didn’t understand anything!
-When I was a teen and knew everything, but did I disrespect my dad?
-Not really, I just preferred to do my thing most of the time.
-In the end, though, I’m really glad that the answer to the question, “but my friends are able to…” always had the response, “your friends aren’t part of this family.”
+Absolutely.
+In fact, there were times when the ten-foot-tall, bullet-proof kid was really perplexed about how his (my) dad was smart enough to be still alive – after all; he didn’t understand anything!
+When I was a teen and knew everything, did I disrespect my dad?
+Not really.
+I just preferred to do my thing most of the time.
+In the end, though, I’m really glad that the answer to the question, “But my friends are able to…” always had the response, “Your friends aren’t part of this family.”
 As time progressed, and I went off to college, I really began to realize how smart (intelligent) my dad was, and he truly became a mentor and friend to me.
-This continued until the last few years of his life when he would tell the oncologist taking care of my mom, “please talk to Tom, we’re too overwhelmed to comprehend all that you’re saying, he will explain it to us later.”
-Wow, what a right of passage – from that dad who up to that point had moved from clueless to become a father, friend, biggest supporter for my ventures, a business advisor to me, and a vice president of a college before retirement!
+This continued until the last years of his life when he told the oncologist caring for my mom, “Please talk to Tom; we’re too overwhelmed to comprehend everything you’re saying.
+He will explain it to us later.”
+Wow, what a right of passage – from that dad who up to that point had moved from clueless to become a father, friend, biggest supporter for my ventures, a business advisor to me, and vice president of a college before retirement!

 Here’s some of the stuff I’ve learned from my parents:

-- Never give up on your dreams.
-After moving to Orlando (furthest I’d been from home), I once received a postcard from my parents with the caption, “Don’t be afraid to shine in the darkness, for that’s when stars shine the brightest!”
+• Never give up on your dreams.
+After moving to Orlando (the furthest I’d been from home), I once received a postcard from my parents with the caption, “Don’t be afraid to shine in the darkness, for that’s when stars shine the brightest!”

-There’s much more to be said about my early years and what my parents went through, it’s really a miracle that I’m alive and that I’m able to write this tribute; but that will wait until later this month when I write about my mom.
+There’s much more to be said about my early years and what my parents went through; it’s really a miracle that I’m alive and can write this tribute, but that will wait until later this month when I write about my mom.

 My dad was not perfect, but my dad’s a hero to me!